Finding Your Algorhythm: How Music Educators Can Hack Online Spaces, Communities, and Networks for Professional Development

 How is the current model of professional development falling short for music educators, and what barriers are preventing pedagogical growth for music educators?

-An overview of social learning models, such as Community of Practice, how these dynamics translate to online spaces, and how educators can create environments that fill the gaps of traditional professional development
+An overview of two social learning models, how these dynamics translate to online spaces, and how educators can create environments that combat teacher burnout

 The internet can be full of ethical, moral, and legal dilemmas.
 Consider how your digital community reflects your values and professional identity